chromeos/video-decode-encode-demo/README.md

  re-implement them.
 FYI, They are mostly found in the [MediaCodecRenderer.java](https://github.com/google/ExoPlayer/blob/release-v2/library/core/src/main/java/com/google/android/exoplayer2/mediacodec/MediaCodecRenderer.java) file of the ExoPlayer library.

-This project could be replicated using MediaCodec directly.

 MediaCodec/[MediaMuxer](https://developer.android.com/reference/android/media/MediaMuxer) is used for encoding.

 ### OpenGL Filter